built-out/built-out/README.md

 * Islamic law and jurisprudence
 * Islamic spirituality and mysticism
 * Islamic social justice and activism
+* Teaching and guide the others

-I am currently learning about the Quran and Hadith, and I am also interested in learning more about Islamic history and culture.
+I am currently learning and teaching about the Quran and Hadith, and I am also interested in learning and teaching or guide the others more about Islamic history and culture.
 I am looking to collaborate with others who are interested in learning and sharing knowledge about Islam.

 ## How to reach me